 In bronchiectasis the damage to the airways is most often caused by a severe lung infection, usually during childhood or as a young adult.

-- Obstruction or blockage in the airways: an inhaled object (such as a peanut) or a tumour
+- An obstruction or blockage in the airways such as a tumour or an inhaled object (e.g. a peanut)

-- Acid from the stomach (acid reflux) which comes back up from the stomach and is breathed in
+- Acid which comes back up from the stomach (acid reflux) and is breathed in to the lungs

 - Conditions that affect the immune system making you more susceptible to infection and subsequent damage

-- Conditions that cause inflammation in other parts of the body such as rheumatoid arthritis or Crohn's disease can also cause inflammation in the lungs
+- Conditions that cause inflammation in other parts of the body such as rheumatoid arthritis or Crohn's disease also causing inflammation in the lungs

 - Some inherited conditions such as cystic fibrosis

-- Ciliary defects such as primary ciliary dyskinesia or yellow nail syndrome (rare)
+- Ciliary defects (problems with the fine hairs that line your airways) such as primary ciliary dyskinesia or yellow nail syndrome (rare)

-In about half of all people with bronchiectasis the cause of the damage cannot be found.
+In about half of all people with bronchiectasis the cause of the damage is unknown.

 Symptoms of bronchiectasis

-The main symptoms are coughing up sputum (phlegm) and repeated chest infections.
+The main symptoms are coughing up mucus (sputum or phlegm) and repeated chest infections.
 Other symptoms include:

 - Breathlessness, especially when exercising